StackStorm/chef-openstack-mistral/README.md

 Use version **<0.2.3** of this cookbook with chef **<12.4.0**.

+As of version **0.3.0**, Mistal will be installed using Stackstorm's Packagecloud packages.

 ## Supported Platforms

 There are no restrictions for platforms, cookbook should support major debian, fedora and rhel platforms.
 Tested to work on *ubuntu*, *debian* and *centos*.